-Relapse Prevention Therapy Questions and Answers
+Relapse Prevention Therapy Specialist Q&A

 Recovering from an addiction is no easy feat, and it should be celebrated in healthy and productive ways.
-However, after an addiction has been overcome, the work is not yet over.
-Relapsing is a real risk for those in recovery and can remain a high risk for several years.
+However, after addiction has been overcome, the work is not yet over.
+Relapsing is a real risk for those in recovery and can remain high risk for several years.
 Preventing relapse is just as important as recovering from an addiction, as a single relapse can undo years of hard work.
 Relapse prevention therapy uses several different methods to reduce the risk of relapsing, and has shown massive success in recovering individuals.

 The advancement of medications to prevent relapse has been amazing.
 Everyone is familiar with Narcan used by police officers and paramedics for narcotic ODs.
 To see these people wake up suddenly and alive is incredible.
 There are now several types of these medications that not only stop narcotic use but are helpful in stopping alcohol use, stimulant abuse, sedative/hypnotic abuse, and nicotine use.

 Relapse prevention uses medications that can “teflon” brain cells so an individual cannot get high.
 They can also take down the edge from using.
 These FDA-approved medications are effective and are not controlled addictive medications creating tolerance or abuse.
 These medications are not maintenance treatments that substitute one drug for another.
-These meds heal and restore the normal biology of neurons and how they work; normal thoughts, emotions and behaviors.
+These meds heal and restore the normal biology of neurons and how they work; normal thoughts, emotions, and behaviors.

 The key to relapse prevention is to understand that relapse happens gradually; it can begin weeks and sometimes even months before an individual starts drinking or using an illicit substance.
 The goal of treatment is to develop coping skills to prevent relapse early in the process when the chances of success are greatest—and to help individuals recognize the early warning signs of relapse.
 This has been shown to significantly reduce the risk of relapse and plays an important role in relapse prevention.
 Now relapse prevention is an attainable goal and not the white-knuckling fear we often see patients worry about.
 Relapse prevention includes judicious use of medications and psychotherapy to help you recognize and maintain a life free of drugs.
 To best prevent relapsing, it is crucial to understand the stages of relapse.